flightaware/swift-tcl/README.md

 It also defines a TclObj class that can convert between Swift data types such as Int, Double, String and Tcl object representations of equivalent types.

-## Finding Tcl on your Mac
+## Building

-Right now this is on the Mac and the Xcode project looks to Tcl as installed by macports (https://www.macports.org/) with the include file in /opt/local/include and the tcl dylib in /opt/local/lib.
+Right now this is on the Mac and requires Xcode and the included Xcode project looks to Tcl as installed by macports (https://www.macports.org/) with the include file in /opt/local/include and the tcl dylib in /opt/local/lib.

+To go this way make sure Xcode and macports are installed and install Tcl with "sudo port install tcl".

-It can also be built against the Tcl that gets installed in /usr/include, /usr/lib, etc, as installed by the Xcode command line tools if you change the targets in the project.
+The code can also be built against the Tcl that gets installed in /usr/include, /usr/lib, etc, as installed by the Xcode command line tools if you change the targets in the project.

+## Running it

+I'm currently just running it from within Xcode.
+The TclInterp and TclObj classes are defined in tcl.swift while main.swift defines a TclInterp and messes around with it a bit.

 ## Stuff it needs